Our Doctors & Staff

 Laurel Saldinger, DVM

 Dr. Saldinger grew up riding the hunter/jumper circuit in the bay area of California.
 She completed her undergraduate degree in Biochemistry and Animal Science at the University of Vermont, after which she returned to California to enroll at UC Davis School of Veterinary Medicine.
 After finishing her veterinary degree, she completed an internship with Steinbeck Peninsula Equine in Menlo Park, CA; with a heavy emphasis on sports medicine and lameness.
 Dr. Saldinger is especially interested in surgery, emergency medicine, and lameness.
 When she’s not at work, Dr. Saldinger enjoys running, riding her horse, and spending time with her friends and family.

 Meet our Staff

 Jill Nordberg, BS LVT: Practice Manager, Licensed Veterinary Technician

-Jill grew up in the thumb of Michigan where she owned and showed Arabians as well as worked on the family cash crop and hog farm.
+Jill grew up in the thumb of Michigan riding and showing Arabians and working on her family's cash crop/hog farm.
 She attended Michigan State University and received her Bachelor’s degree in Veterinary Technology.
 Upon graduation she moved to Lexington, Kentucky and worked at a high volume equine practice where she furthered her interest in anesthesia, surgery and MRI.
 After getting married she moved to Long Island, NY and started working for Dr. James Hunt at Belmont Park when the opportunity to work with Cornell presented itself after their acquisition of Cornell Ruffian Equine Specialists.
 She soon joined Cornell's team and assisted with the opening and operating of the facility.
-She now is the Practice Manager of the facility and also performs technical duties such as anesthesia and patient care.
+She quickly moved into the role of Practice Manager and also performs technical duties such as anesthesia and patient care.
 In her free time she enjoys spending time with her growing family and riding her horse.